-S tarted in Liverpool over 30 we yearn for, to the potential moments of intimacy in our lives.
-Claire's dance partand sharing the ideas of disability art that serves as a force to she uses to move claim justice and rights for disabled people.
+■ tarted in Liverpool over 30 years ago, DaDaFest (the Disability and Deaf Arts Festival) acts as a channel for developing and sharing the ideas of disability artists, art that serves as a force to claim justice and rights for disabled people.
 DaDaFest advocates for disabled artists to develop professional and artistic skills, and cuts through the discrimination they face within both the art world and amongst the broader public.